Konkani language

 Konkani is a member of the Southern Indo-Aryan language group.
 It retains elements of Vedic structures and shows similarities with both Western and Eastern Indo-Aryan languages.
-The first Konkani inscription is dated 1187 A.D.
+The first known Konkani inscription, dated to the 2nd century AD and sometimes claimed as "Old Marathi" is the one at Arvalem; the second oldest Konkani inscription, is one of those at Shravanabelagola, dated to between 981 AD and 1117 AD, it was wrongly touted as "Old Marathi" from the time it was discovered and interpreted.
+Other Konkani inscriptions are found scattered across the Konkan region, especially from Kurla in Bombay (Mumbai) to Ponda, Goa.

-There are many Konkani dialects spoken along and beyond the Konkan region, from Daman in the north to karwar in the south, most of which are only partially and mutually intelligible with one another due to a lack of linguistic contact and exchanges with the standard and principal forms of Konkani.
-It is also spoken by migrants outside of the Konkan proper; in Surat, Cochin, Mangalore, Ahmedabad, Karachi, New Delhi etc. Dialects such as Malvani, Chitpavani, East Indian, Koli & Aagri in coastal Maharashtra; are also threatened by language assimilation into the linguistic majority of non-Konkani states and territories of India.
+Many Konkani dialects are spoken along and beyond the Konkan region, from Damaon in the north to Karwar in the south; most of which are only partially mutually intelligible with one another due to a lack of linguistic contact and exchanges with the standard and principal forms of Konkani.
+It is also spoken by migrants outside of the Konkan proper, in Nagpore, Surat, Cochin, Mangalore, Ahmedabad, Karachi, New Delhi, etc. Dialects such as Malvani, Chitpavani, and Damani in Maharashtra are threatened by language assimilation into the linguistic majority of non-Konkani states and territories of India.

 Classification

 Konkani belongs to the Indo-Aryan language branch.
 It is part of the Marathi-Konkani group of the southern Indo-Aryan languages.
 It is inflexive, and less distant from Sanskrit as compared to other modern Indo-Aryan languages.
-Linguists describe Konkani as a fusion of variety of Prakrits.
+Linguists describe Konkani as a fusion of a variety of Prakrit vernacular languages.
 This could be attributed to the confluence of immigrants that the Konkan coast has witnessed over the years.